-The designated uses for Segment No. 1810, as stated in the 2018 TSWQS-Appendix A (30 TAC § 307.10) are primary contact recreation, public water supply, aquifer protection, and high aquatic life use.
-The Standards Team, in accordance with the
+The designated uses for Segment No. 1209, as stated in the 2018 TSWQS-Appendix A (30 TAC $\S$ 307.10) are primary contact recreation, public water supply, and high aquatic life use, and 5.0 mg/L DO.
+Through his Technical Review, the ED provides the proper effluent limits to protect these uses.